-On the right side of the phonograph's lid you will find a keyboard with digits "0" to "9" and "H" and "C".
+The phonograph is equipped with a keyboard having digits "0" to "9" and "H" and "C".
 The multi-functional display consists of three parts.
 You will get different information via the display depending on the mode of operation of the phonograph:

-Immediately after power-on the phonograph performs a self-test of the memory components of the control unit and all pre-programmed values.
+immediately after power-on the phonograph performs a self-test of the memory components of the control unit and all pre-programmed values.
 Afterwards display 1 shows the program version of the phonograph software for 2 sec.

 If an error is found during the self-test, the error code is displayed as "Er xx" for 2 sec.
-With Er 31 (univerified memory contents) and Er 40 (price settings incorrect) display 1 shows the program step which needs to be re-programmed as Pxxx (refer to chapter Programming of the phonograph).
+With Er 31 (unverified memory contents) and Er 40 (price settings incorrect) display 1 shows the program step which needs to be re-programmed as Pxxx (refer to chapter Programming of the phonograph).

-Note: For other Er-numbers on display 3, even during operation, refer to the Service Manual of the Phonograph to get more information about error locating or trouble shooting.
+Note: For other Er-numbers on display 3, even during operation, refer to the Service manual of the phonograph to get more information about error locating or trouble shooting.

 During stand-by the phonograph calculates the ten most played titles out of the last 30 titles played.
-On display 3 the title numbers of the 10 most popular titles, whose rankings (1-10) are shown on display 2, are changed in intervals of 2 sec.
-Also the lamp "top ten hits of this location" lights up.
+On display 3 the title numbers of the 10 most popular titles are shown rankings (1-10) on display 2.
+This "hit display" is changed in intervals of 2 sec.
+Also the lamp "10 top hits" lights up.

 When pressing the key "H", the hit display can be stopped for 16 sec.
-Every press on the key "H" causes an advance to the next hit.
+Each pressing of the key "H" causes an advance to the next hit.

-Note: When the popularity counters are erased (program step P033, refer to section 5 Programming), the hit parade is erased too.
+Note: When the popularity counters are erased (program step P033, refer to section 5 Programming), the hit parade is erased, too.
 In that case "0" appears for ranking until records are played again.

-After insertion of a coin the hit display is interrupted, the lamp "10 TOP HITS" turns off and the lamps "credits" and "your selection" light up.
+After insertion of a coin the hit display is interrupted, the lamp "10 TOP HITS" turns off, and the lamps "credits" and "your selection" light up.
 Display 2 shows the number of credits.
 For every selection credit is deducted.
 If not enough credits are available for the selection, the lamp "credit" flashes.

-If no more coins are inserted within 16 sec. or no selector key is pressed, the mode changes to "hit display".
+No more coins being inserted within 16 sec. or no selector key being pressed, the mode changes to "hit display".